Near Franklin Springs in Franklin County, Georgia — The American South (South Atlantic)

 Erected 2000 by The Georgia Historical Society, Georgia Department of Transportation, and the Federal Highway Administration.
 (Marker Number 59-3.)

 Other nearby markers.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Old Federal Road Historic District (approx. 5½ miles away); Hebron Presbyterian Church (approx. 6½ miles away); Carroll's Methodist Church (approx. 6.7 miles away); Franklin County (approx. 6.8 miles away); Historical Franklin Springs (approx. 6.8 miles away); The Franklin Springs (approx. 6.9 miles away); a different marker also named Historical Franklin Springs (approx. 6.9 miles away); Original Site and Portions (approx. 6.9 miles away).
 Touch for a list and map of all markers in Franklin Springs.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 1, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,925 times since then and 4 times this year.
+This page was last revised on June 26, 2020.
+It was originally submitted on January 1, 2009, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 2,281 times since then and 192 times this year.
 Photos: 1, 2, 3. submitted on January 1, 2009, by David Seibert of Sandy Springs, Georgia.
 4. submitted on February 12, 2015, by J. Makali Bruton of Querétaro, Mexico. • Kevin W. was the editor who published this page.